simmonson/fib-worker/README.md

 ```
 script:
-  - docker run simmonson/react-test npm test -- --coverage
+  - - docker run -e CI=true simmonson/react-test npm run test -- --coverage
 ```

-• `run simmonson/react-test`: Run the docker container of the specified image.
+• `run -e CI=true simmonson/react-test`: Run the docker container of the specified image.
+The `-e CI=true` is an update with how [jest works with CRA](https://facebook.github.io/create-react-app/docs/running-tests#linux-macos-bash)
 • We need it to exit with code 0, any other code is a fail.
-We also need to override the default npm run command with `npm test`
+We also need to override the default npm run command with `npm run test`
 • `-- --coverage`: To override the watch mode of `npm run test`, we need these flags to exit upon test completion with a 0 or non 0.

 ### After success: